charliewilco/downwrite/working-through-downwrite.md

 ---

 So the idea here was simple build a simple markdown writing application.
-Markdown is a huge deal and all the cool tools kept getting shut down and naively, I thought, how hard can this really be?
+Markdown is a huge deal and all the cool tools kept getting shut down and naively, I thought, _how hard can this really be_?

 So I've had poorly designed iterations of this thing for every year on the year as one of these services got shut down.
-When [Canvas](undefined) shut down this last year, I started to get a little more serious about this idea.
+When [Canvas](https://blog.usecanvas.com/) shut down this last year, I started to get a little more serious about this idea.

 ---

 During planning out some of my quarterly goals at my last job I decided to go a little more full-stack with Node and start to really work through the process of building a microservice.

 Since I'm never really one to learning languages and frameworks in the abstract, I decided to take up Downwrite as an excuse to build those microservices.

 ---

 ## Why Markdown

 Markdown is probably the most efficient and universal tool for conveying syntax, semantics and structure across platforms.

-Originally coined by [John Gruber (Daring Fireball)](undefined) it was originally conceived as a text to HTML and is the staple of static site generators, OSS and a fair amount of comment sections, notetaking applications or any documentation tool.
+Originally coined by [John Gruber (Daring Fireball)](https://daringfireball.net/projects/markdown/) it was originally conceived as a text to HTML and is the staple of static site generators, OSS as well as a fair amount of comment sections, notetaking applications or any documentation tool.

 These shortcuts are almost as ubiquitous as `cmd + b` for bold or `cmd + i` for italics.